What Ever Happened to Baby Jane? (novel): Plot

 Realizing that she may be dying, Blanche reveals to Jane that it was she, not Jane, who was responsible for paralyzing her.
 After Jane humiliated Blanche at a party years earlier, her sister tried to run her over before Jane got out of the way.
 The car then slammed into a metal gate, snapping Blanche's spine.
 She managed to crawl out of the car to the gates, and Jane, frightened and drunk, hid inside the house, where she passed out.
 When the police arrived, they assumed that Jane had been driving.
 Blanche later realized that the event had driven her sister insane with guilt, but refused to allow her to seek psychiatric help for fear that Jane might recover enough to remember what really happened and then would leave her.
 Realizing that all the years of hatred and resentment between the sisters could have been avoided, Jane forgives Blanche.

 Jane calls the police and tells them that her sister is very sick.
 Outside the phone booth, three officers recognize her and gently take Jane back to the beach.
 They start to question her and ask her where her sister is.
 At first, Jane vaguely tells them where to find Blanche, leading them to the beach.
 She then becomes confused and ignores their questions.
 Upon mentioning the name "Miss Hudson", Jane is taken to her vaudeville days, and she begins to dance "very prettily" despite the police's imploring her to tell them where Blanche is.
-The novel ends with Jane's dancing, and the book does not reveal if Blanche survives or not.
+The novel ends with Jane's dancing but does not reveal if Blanche survives or not.